edgefarm/edgefarm.applications/dev/manifests/applications/mixed-app/README.md

 The specified edge-worker resource `edge-application1` is labeled with `app: edge-application1`.
 The specified edge-worker resource `edge-application2` is labeled with `app: edge-application2`.

-See the [mixed-app-network.yaml](mixed-app-network.yaml) for details.

-# mixed-app-network

-This example is very similar to `mixed-app` but on top introduces the `network` field which allows to define which application can communicate through `edgefarm.network`.
-The name in the usernames field must match with the name of the component of types `edge-worker` and `main-worker`.

-See the [mixed-app-network.yaml](mixed-app-network.yaml) for details.
+See the [mixed-app.yaml](mixed-app.yaml) for details.

 # mixed-app-network-volume

-This example is very similar to `mixed-app-network` but on top introduces the `volume` property for `edge-application1`.
+This example is very similar to `mixed-app` but on top introduces the `volume` property for `edge-application1`.
 This property allows to define a volume that will be mounted on the application.

-See the [mixed-app-network-volume.yaml](mixed-app-network-volume.yaml) for details.
+See the [mixed-app-volume.yaml](mixed-app-volume.yaml) for details.